 The Whole30 instant pot sweet and sour chicken sauce is made from a combination of pineapple juice from the canned pineapple, coconut aminos, vinegar and Primal Kitchen’s Whole30 Approved ketchup.
 What I love about this ketchup is that it doesn’t use any sort of sweetener but still has the consistency and flavor of common ketchups, making it perfect for the obvious purpose of dipping fries, adding to burgers, etc. But also as a Whole30 swap for Asian flavors like in this sauce!

-Even my boyfriend now prefers Primal Kitchen’s ketchup to his standard grocery store one and says that now he can’t stand the taste of the other one because it tastes so “chemical-y” when compared.
+Even my husband now prefers Primal Kitchen’s ketchup to his standard grocery store one and says that now he can’t stand the taste of the other one because it tastes so “chemical-y” when compared.
 Primal Kitchen already had the best dressings and marinades, but now they’ve totally stepped it up with the new ketchup addition!
-You can find these new condiments from Primal Kitchen on their website, or exclusively at Whole Foods!
+You can find these new condiments from Primal Kitchen on their website (use code PALEOBAILEY to save 15%), Amazon or discounted at Thrive Market!

 I also used a red pepper here for the Whole30 instant pot sweet and sour chicken, but a green pepper would work just fine as well.
 I think this would also be great with chicken thighs instead of chicken breasts, and I’m a big fan of using what you have on hand to make it work!
 The one thing to note about the veggies is that you don’t want to chop them too small.
 Keep them at a 2 inch to 1.5 inch chop so that they don’t get mushy in the instant pot, and so you get that Chinese dish feel to it with the larger chunks of veggies.